Carrasco's attitude not a problem, says Simeone

 The Belgian casually wandered off the pitch with no urgency despite Atletico's need to get a goal and some perceived that as showing a lack of interest.

-But Simeone revealed that the attacker has been struggling with a knee complaint and will miss Sunday's trip to Celta Vigo, insisting Carrasco's attitude has nothing to do with it.
+But Simeone revealed that the attacker has been struggling with a knee complaint and will miss Sunday's trip to Celta, insisting Carrasco's attitude has nothing to do with it.

 "He's not going to participate [at Celta]," said Simeone.